jyn514/jyn514.github.io/content/i want a better action graph serialization.md

 <!-- 4.
 Tracing (in both linting and hard error mode) to allow gradually transitioning to a hermetic build -->
 4. Optional checksums to reduce false positives
 5. Environment variable dependencies
-6. "all the features of ninja" (depfiles, [monadic builds](https://www.microsoft.com/en-us/research/uploads/prod/2018/03/build-systems-final.pdf) through `dyndeps`, a `generator` statement, order-only dependencies)
+6. "all the features of ninja" (depfiles, [monadic builds](https://www.microsoft.com/en-us/research/uploads/prod/2018/03/build-systems-final.pdf) through `dyndeps`[^14], a `generator` statement, order-only dependencies)
 <!--
 I am not aware of any existing tool that meets these constraints.
 I'm considering building one on top of Shake.
 If anyone knows of prior art in this area, please [let me know](mailto:blog@jyn.dev) :)
 -->
 Ideally, it would even be possible to mechanically translate existing .ninja files to this new format.
 ### a first try
 This sketches out a new format that could improve over Ninja files.
 It could look something like this:
-- A very very small clojure subset (just `def`, `let`, [EDN](https://github.com/edn-format/edn), and function calls) for the text itself, no need to make parsing the graph harder than necessary [^6].
+- A very very small clojure subset (just `def`, `let`, [EDN](https://github.com/edn-format/edn), and function calls) for the text itself, no need to make loading the graph harder than necessary [^6].
 If people really want an equivalent of `include` or `subninja` I suppose this could learn support for `ns` and `require`, but it would have much simpler rules than Clojure's classpath.
 It would not have support for looping constructs, nor most of clojure's standard library.
 - `redo`-inspired dependency edges: `ifwritten` (for changes in file attributes), `ifchanged` (for changes in the checksum), `ifcreate` (for optional dependencies), `always`; plus our new `ifdeleted` edge.
 <!-- - Get rid of Ninja's `rule` statement; it can be replaced with normal functions. -->
 - A `dyndeps` input function that can be used anywhere a file path can (e.g. in calls to `ifwritten`) so that the kind of edge does not depend on whether the path is known in advance or not.